About the UKSPF

 We welcome bids from organisations looking to fund a range of projects that align with our identified UKSPF priorities 1 and 2 (above) and themes, including:

-• building the capacity and capabilities of local community groups
+• Capacity building and supporting local groups and communities

 Find out more and apply for the Pride in Place Fund.